Regularitee/KawaiiMaidMod/README.md

-Last updated to KawaiiMaidMod v2.1.3 (This may no longer be true.
-Merging in DOM's working preload.lua probably reverted some recent changes)
+Last updated to KawaiiMaidMod v2.1.3

 ## What is this?